 Coverage | Testing through production deployment |

 The Startup Programme is Veridion's most transparent pricing offering.
-Qualifying early-stage companies receive €30,000 in free credits covering up to three months of use, from initial testing through production deployment.
+Qualifying early-stage companies receive up to €30,000 in free credits covering up to three months of use, from initial testing through production deployment.
 After the programme ends, personalized pricing reportedly starts at a minimal monthly cost.
-This makes Veridion accessible for startups building data-centric products, though the eligibility requirements (under 20 employees, under $1M revenue) exclude most mid-market buyers.
+This makes Veridion accessible for startups building data-centric products, though the eligibility requirements (under 20 employees, under $1M revenue, under 5 years old) exclude most mid-market buyers.

 Startup Programme | |